DavidGilmour1984/Air-Quality-Logger/README.md

 - Atmospheric pressure
 - Particulate matter (PM1, PM2.5, PM10)

-The system also includes a **multi-LED status system** for real-time diagnostics.
+The system uses an **OpenLog module to record all data to an SD card** and includes a **multi-LED status system** for real-time diagnostics.

 ---